vandegu/SI-649-final-project/README.md

 # SI-649-final-project
 A repo of code for the SI 549 final project, including EDA.

+### Cleaned files included:

+##### steam_wide.csv:
+Contains the number of users as an integer (average of the range given in data/steam.csv; see below).
+Also merged the text descriptions of each game into this file for any desired text mining.
+One row per game.

+##### steam_long.csv:
+Contains separate entries for each genre of a game, so that each game with multiple genres has multiple rows.

 ### Files and descriptions from the data repository (you can get the data repo [here](https://drive.google.com/drive/folders/1y7pH1qMRDwj-DrJkfSdeD9foiygzJj_y?usp=sharing)):

 ##### steam.csv: